Scale and conformal invariance in rotating interacting few-fermion systems: Properties of Rotating 2D Fermi Gases

 Such basis states are odd under any exchange of the $N_\uparrow$ positions $\{\mathbf{r}_{1\uparrow},\ldots\}$ or the $N_\downarrow$ positions $\{\mathbf{r}_{1\downarrow},\ldots\}$, reflecting the Pauli principle.
 Energy eigenstates in a rotating isotropic trap are also simultaneous total angular momentum eigenstates with

 which is the sum of the angular momentum projections of occupied single-particle states.

 The ground state configuration at a given rotation frequency is obtained by successively populating the lowest single-particle levels with both spins.
 States obtained in this way are degenerate unless all states at the valence level (the occupied level with highest single-particle energy) are fully occupied.
-Without rotation, such nondegenerate ground states exists for the ``magic'' numbers $N=2,6,12,20,30,42,\dots$ with completely filled shells (cf. Fig.~\ref{fig:4}(a) for the case \mbox{$N=12$})~\cite{resare22}.
+Without rotation, such nondegenerate ground states exist for the ``magic'' numbers $N=2,6,12,20,30,42,\dots$ with completely filled shells [cf. Fig.~\ref{fig:4}(a) for the case \mbox{$N=12$}]~\cite{resare22}.
 As $\Omega$ increases and the single-particle spectrum changes, new degeneracies emerge and the ground state will change in favor of a state with higher total angular momentum.
-To illustrate this, we show in Figs.~\ref{fig:4}(b)-(d) the ground state occupancy at the threshold frequencies $\Omega=1/5,1/2,$ and $2/3$, where the state is degenerate with states with smaller total angular momentum.
+To illustrate this, we show in Figs.~\ref{fig:4}(b)--4(d) the ground state occupancy at the threshold frequencies $\Omega=1/5,1/2,$ and $2/3$, where the state is degenerate with states with smaller total angular momentum.

 Excited states with a given fermion number transfer single fermions or pairs from occupied levels to higher single-particle states.
 Note that, in general, excited states are highly degenerate even if the ground state is not.
-To illustrate the degeneracy structure, we show in Fig.~\ref{fig:5} the occupancy of the lowest excitation of a \mbox{$N=4$} state with rotation frequency \mbox{$\Omega = 1/3$}.
+To illustrate the degeneracy structure, we show in Fig.~\ref{fig:5} the occupancy of the lowest excitation of an \mbox{$N=4$} state with rotation frequency \mbox{$\Omega = 1/3$}.
 The four excited states have degenerate excitation energy $2/3$.
-While the number of degenerate states is small in this example, it generally grows very quickly both with particle number and excitation energy.
+While the number of degenerate states is small in this example, it generally grows very quickly with both particle number and excitation energy.
 For example, excited states with excitation energy $2$ for \mbox{$N=12$} particles with \mbox{$\Omega=0$} are $226$-fold degenerate, and for \mbox{$N=20$} particles with \mbox{$\Omega=1/3$} they are $2060$-fold degenerate.
 In our work, we identify ground and excited state configurations by numerical counting.
-We emphasize that the complexity of the subspace of degenerate excited states is still vastly smaller than the size of the full Hilbert space for $N$ particles, at least provided that the trap is not rotating too rapidly.
+We emphasize that the complexity of the subspace of degenerate excited states is still vastly smaller than the size of the full Hilbert space for $N$ particles.